shawn61cp/calibre2jellyfin/README.md

 #### Command line  options
 <pre>
-usage: calibre2jellyfin.py [-h] [--update-all-metadata] [--dryrun] [--debug]
+usage: calibre2jellyfin.py [-h] [--debug] [--dryrun] [--list LIST_SPEC]
+                           [--update-all-metadata] [-v]

 A utility to construct a Jellyfin ebook library from a Calibre library.
 Configuration file "/home/shawn/.config/calibre2jellyfin.cfg" is required.

 options:
-  -h, --help            show this help message and exit --update-all-metadata
+  -h, --help             show this help message and exit
-                        Useful to force a one-time update of all metadata files, for instance when configurable metadata mangling options have changed.
-                        (Normally metadata files are only updated when missing or out-of-date.)
-  --dryrun              Displays normal console output but makes no changes to exported libraries.

   --debug                Emit debug information.

+  --dryrun               Displays normal console output but makes no changes to
+                         exported libraries.

+  --list LIST_SPEC       Suspends normal export behavior.
+Instead prints info
+                         from configuration sections and file system that is useful for curation.
+LIST_SPEC is a comma-delimited list of columns to include in the report.
+The output is tab-separated.
+Columns may be one or more of author, section, book, bfolder, afolder, or subject.
+                         author: display author name if the source folder exists. section: display section name. book: display book title. bfolder: display book folder. afolder: display author folder. subject: display subject that matched.
+The report output is sorted so there will be a pause while all configured sections are processed.

+  --update-all-metadata  Useful to force a one-time update of all metadata
+                         files, for instance when configurable metadata
+                         mangling options have changed.
+(Normally metadata
+                         files are only updated when missing or out-of-date.)

   -v, --version          Display version string.
 </pre>
 ## Real Life